akhilkumarmengani/customer-loyalty-marketplace/README.md

 ## **Installation Steps**

 Unzip the JAR provided in step 4( [jar]() ).
-Use IntelliJ/Eclipse IDE or any other framework which can run compile and run Java files.
+Use IntelliJ/Eclipse IDE or any other framework which can compile and run Java files.<br>
-Steps to run the application:
+Please follow the steps below to run the application:
 1. Open the folder in the IDE
 2. Navigate to the ```customer-loyalty-program/src/main/```
-3. Right Click on the file and run as Java Application.
+3. Right Click on the file and run as Java Application. <br>

-4. User will see the options in the terminal
+User will now see the options in the terminal.

 **Note:**